Fire Down Below (1997 film): Production

 The film was shot on location in and around Kentucky; parts of the "truck chase scene" were shot at Natural Bridge State Resort Park.
 Some of the opening scenes were filmed at Cumberland Falls State Resort Park.
 The cave scenes were filmed in the Great Saltpetre Cave.
-This was the third, and final time that Kane Hodder worked with Seagal as a stuntman.
+This was the third, and final time that Kane Hodder worked with Steven Seagal as a stuntman.

 Seagal liked the film in part because it was "kind of an environmental movie."
-He also enjoyed working with Helgenberger.
-"While I don’t think she’s a physical, spectacular, drop dead gorgeous woman, at the same time she’s a spectacular actress," said Seagal.
+He also enjoyed working with Marg Helgenberger.
+"While I don't think she's a physical, spectacular, drop dead gorgeous woman, at the same time she's a spectacular actress," said Seagal.
 "Her performance was wonderful."

 Reception

 Box office

 Fire Down Below was released on September 5, 1997.
 It grossed $6 million on its opening weekend in the United States and Canada and went on to gross $16.2 million plus $8.3 million internationally for a worldwide total of $24.5 million.